Eating Disorders: Symptoms, Types, Treatment

 2. Bulimia Nervosa (BN)

-This eating disorder is described by repeated episodes of binge eating, during which large amounts of food are consumed in a short period of time (sometimes as many as 20,000 calories).
-To be diagnosed with bulimia nervosa, binge eating needs to occur at least twice every week for a 3-month period.
-As a result of the repeated binge eating, the person often feels depressed and guilty.
+Bulimia Nervosa eating disorder is described by repeated episodes of binge-eating, during which large amounts of food are consumed in a short period of time (sometimes as many as 20,000 calories).
+To be diagnosed with bulimia nervosa, binge-eating needs to occur at least twice every week for a 3-month period.
+As a result of the repeated binge-eating, the person often feels depressed and guilty.

-Purging Type: Individuals with this specific type of bulimia nervosa will have an episode of binge eating followed by self-induced vomiting, abuse of laxatives and/or diuretics (water-pills) to avoid gaining weight from the binge.
+Individuals with this specific type of bulimia nervosa will have an episode of binge-eating followed by self-induced vomiting, abuse of laxatives or diuretics (water-pills) to avoid gaining weight from the binge.

-Non-Purging Type: Individuals with this specific type of bulimia nervosa will have an episode of binge eating and then use other behaviors to offset the behavior, such as fasting or excessive exercise.
-Individuals with this type of bulimia nervosa do not regularly engage in self-induced vomiting or the misuse of laxatives and/or diuretics.
+Individuals with this specific type of bulimia nervosa will have an episode of binge-eating and then use other behaviors to offset the behavior, such as fasting or excessive exercise.
+Individuals with this type of bulimia nervosa do not regularly engage in self-induced vomiting or the misuse of laxatives or diuretics.